 In this example, you can see the most conversions came from direct traffic with a single touchpoint.

-The second most came from a single organic search.
-Interestingly, the 4th most common conversion path is a user who completed 3 organic searches before converting.
-And those users took an average of nearly 6 days to convert!
+The second most came, interestingly, from users who completed 4 organic searches before converting.
+And those users took an average of over 2 days to convert!

 If you need more information, check out this article on customizing and filtering the conversion path report.